 This will allow the emergence of new airlines - surpassing the old ones in terms of efficiency and customer orientation - with much better and more environmentally sustainable concepts.

-Transmitter of the virus
+Carrier of the virus

 The airlines are increasingly in the public eye in the context of the crisis.
 Many passengers can't wait for flights to return to normal as soon as possible so they can go about their usual business.
-Not to mention the many people who, after the ongoing quarantine, are longing for a relaxing holiday on the beach and in freedom.
+Not forgetting the many people who, after the ongoing quarantine, are longing for a relaxing holiday on the beach and in freedom.

 However, this euphoria is overshadowed by the fact that, from the public's point of view, air travel has been instrumental in spreading the virus worldwide and could continue to be so in the future.

 The current prevailing opinion of health experts further underlines this picture.
 It is imperative that this circumstance be taken into account in the development of future, preventive solutions in order not to further damage passengers' trust in airlines.
 To this end, we have already developed our own concrete ideas in the following.

 Of course, the airlines are already working at full speed to enable a gradual increase in flight operations again.
 To this end, the current technologies and measures known from medical technology must be configured accordingly and put into use.
 Basically, these include:

 - Disinfection of aircraft cabins and ground infrastructure